 First 30 Days

-It then means that the majority of the things-to-do should fall along the lines of attending training sessions, gaining and mastering product knowledge, learning major corporate systems, meeting the members of his team, and reviewing company accounts.
+This then means that the majority of the things-to-do should fall along the lines of attending training sessions, gaining and mastering product knowledge, learning major corporate systems, meeting the members of his team, and reviewing company accounts.
 Essentially, it entails doing all the things one needs to do to get his bearings on the job.

 Not every company is able to provide orientation to new employees.
-So, if the new worker demonstrates his ability to get up to speed all on his own, the better.
+So, if the new worker demonstrates his ability to get up to speed all on his own, all the better.

 Second 30 Days